johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 ![Sample of class 0 closer to sample of class 2](outlier_class_0_with_class_2.png)

 All three are classified correctly: samples 174 and 204 belong to class 0, and sample 887 belongs to class 2.
-However, sample 174 is *closer* to sample 887 than 204—both in Euclidean and cosine distance.
+However, sample 174 is *closer* to sample 887 than 204, both in Euclidean and cosine distance.

 This means there's no single distance threshold that would let us correctly say "174 and 204 are the same class" while "174 and 887 are different classes."
 The reliability of distances in embedding space depends on both: